yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

     - 6a.
 Reboot your Nintendo Switch into RCM mode, and reconnect it to your computer.
     - 6b.
 Run TegraRCMGui, and in the `Payload` tab of TegraRCMGui, click on the folder icon and navigate to the `Lockpick_RCM` file you downloaded earlier from the prerequisites.
     - 6c.
 There may be a message on your Switch to `Reboot to Sept...`, Press `Power` or `Vol +/-`
     - 6d.
-After Lockpick_RCM has finished deriving the keys, please make note of the location fo the dump.
+After Lockpick_RCM has finished deriving the keys, please make note of the location of the dump.
 Default is: `sd:/switch/prod.keys`.
     - 6e.
 Reboot to RCM by pressing the `VOL +` key.
     - 6f.
 Run TegraRCMGui, and in the `Playload` tab of TegraRCMGui, click on the folder icon and navigate to the `Hekate` file you downloaded earlier from the prerequisites.
     - 6g.
 Click on `Launch`, and click on `CFW`.
 Your Switch will launch into `C`ustom `F`irm`W`are mode, and once your Switch has booted into the home menu, hold the `R` button and click on the Album application.
 This will launch the Homebrew Menu.